openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 ## Transformations testing <a name="transformations_testing"></a>

-If you are developing new transformation inside plugin you need to add test into `template_plugin/tests/functional/transformations` folder.
+If you are developing new transformation inside plugin, you need to add test into the `template_plugin/tests/functional/transformations` folder.
 We have two types of tests: nGraph reader tests located in `inference-engine/tests/functional/inference_engine/ngraph_reader` and transformation tests located in `inference-engine/tests/functional/inference_engine/transformations`
-Reader tests are IR based and test end to end conversion from IR to CNNNetwork.
-Transformation tests test single ngraph transformations or low level functiont that are used inside transformations.
+Reader tests are IR based and test end-to-end conversion from IR to CNNNetwork.
+Transformation tests test single ngraph transformations or low-level functions that are used inside transformations.

 The basic transformation test looks like this: